“Chris, what’s the best phone for kids?”

 Pinwheel and Troomi have the strongest selfie (front camera).
 Pinwheel, Troomi, and Bark all have super great rear cameras.
 Gabb lags in camera quality in both.

 10. Screen Time Limits (Who has the Best Parent Portal?)

 The original Gabb Phone has no screen time limits.
 With only 15 custom apps, they didn’t think limits were needed.
 This means there isn’t a portal for managing many of the phone’s features.
 We suspect this might change as features are added to the Gabb Phone Plus.

 Pinwheel’s parent portal is user-friendly and customizable.
 Limits can be set for school time, homework, and bedtime, including individual app access.
 There’s even a fun “chore” mode where kids can earn phone time.
 It’s really extensive.

 Troomi’s portal and screen time user experience is similar to Pinwheel.

 Bark’s app-based parent portal is probably the easiest to use since it leverages what Bark has learned from having a parent portal for their software since 2015.

 11. Which Device has the Best Customer Service?

-All three companies depend on self-help online, email, and live online chat.
+All four companies depend on self-help online, email, and live online chat.